CNES/EleFits/doc/breaking_changes.md

 * Better mapping to Fits structure (separate header unit and data unit);
 * Cleaner `SifFile` (e.g. no more useless `index()` method);
 * Better application of the Single Responsibility Principle;
+* Better structured documentation, while many more services are provided;
 * Enable row-wise binary table I/Os.

 **Status in version 3.2**